DCCoder90/dccoder90.github.io/src/pages/posts/2025/10/31-agent-hq-and-mission-control.md

 share: true
 title: "Agent HQ and Mission Control sounds almost like a spy movie"
 date: "2025-10-31"
+description: "It feels like every week there's a new AI announcement.
+Well, this week it was GitHub's turn to drop a the latest skynet update.
+They've just unveiled what they're calling \"Agent HQ\" and \"mission control\" and it looks like they're about to fundamentally change how we interact with AI in our development workflows."
 categories:
   - "ai"
   - "news"